 Besides making some New Years resolutions (especially to lose all the weight you gained throughout the holidays), the beginning of January is a great time to plan your trips for the next year.
-In order to make choosing both the best place and the time of the year to visit it, I made this list that will help you decide on where to travel in 2020 with month by month recommendations.
+In order to make choosing both the best place and the time of the year to visit it, I made this list that will help you decide on where to travel in 2023 with month-by-month recommendations.

 January: Paris, France

 Paris is beautiful at any time of the year!
-I have visited it in all seasons, and it’s hard to decide is it more beautiful when the flowers in its parks are in full bloom or when it’s glowing with all the beautiful Christmas lights.
+I visited it in all seasons, and it’s hard to decide it is more beautiful when the flowers in its parks are in full bloom or when it’s glowing with all the beautiful Christmas lights.
 However, one constant thing in Paris is that it’s busy.
-But, here is my little hack: visit it in January!
+But here is my tip: visit it in January!
 You’ll have museums in Paris all for yourself, group tours will be smaller, and you could slowly wander its streets without being overrun by large groups of tourists.

 February: Barcelona, Spain